Best Practice for Creating a Cohesive Content Marketing Strategy

 • Strategy – What are your particular areas of expertise?
 Think of the topics you can write about with confidence and create a workflow for your content production.
 You should also define your brand’s tone and voice.

 • Maintain – Plan to audit and update published content to keep it relevant and fresh.
-Are there any pieces of content that are performing particularly well?
+Are there any pieces of content that are performing exceptionally well?
 Perhaps you can create similar content in the future?

 Following these content strategy basics will help you create meaningful and relevant content that: